SEARCH & WILDFLOWER HOME PAGE

 p.
 327 WS and p.
 345 ES Galium mexicanum var. asperrimum.
 W&W give some counties on the east slope.
 Known from Rio Blanco, Garfield, Mesa, and Mineral (WS); Larimer, El Paso, and Las Animas (ES) counties.

 Should be in W&W WS, but isn't: Houstonia rubra.
-Should be looked for in McElmo Canyon, Montezuma County, since it has been collected as recently as 2000 near Bluff in adjacent San Juan County, Utah.
+Should be looked for in McElmo Canyon, Montezuma County, since it was collected in 2000 near Bluff in adjacent San Juan County, Utah.

 February 9, 2014: